 - New York Knicks – 17-65

 His leadership certainly must be questioned, but by this point it’s a valid argument that LeBron is not the type of player who can galvanize his teammates.
-He’s limited to one play-style, and despite all the tremendous talent he possesses, his teams have proven to be unsuccessful unless he’s surrounded by shooters and another lethal ball handler.
+He’s limited to one play style, and despite all the tremendous talent he possesses, his teams have proven to be unsuccessful unless he’s surrounded by shooters and another lethal ball handler.
 I believed the Lakers would attain the third seeding due to LeBron’s acceptance of a different on-court role, as well as the role of a mentor to a developing young core with potential.
-Instead, he insisted of playing his brand of basketball, which is why I do not understand why Magic Johnson made the moves he made in the offseason if the team wasn’t going to commit to a different type of play-style.
-Chemistry was shot once rumors of the entire team being available in a trade for Anthony Davis went public, Luke Walton has proven himself unworthy of being a head coach, and Magic Johnson stepped down as the Lakers’ President of Basketball Operations after not enjoying the job much or even without consulting owner Jeanie Buss because he thought she would talk him out of it3.
+Instead, he insisted on playing his brand of basketball, which is why I do not understand why Magic Johnson made the moves he made in the off season if the team wasn’t going to commit to a different type of play style.
+Chemistry was shot once rumors of the entire team being available in a trade for Anthony Davis went public, Luke Walton has proven himself unworthy of being a head coach, and Magic Johnson stepped down as the Lakers President of Basketball Operations after not enjoying the job much, or even without consulting owner Jeanie Buss, because he thought she would talk him out of it3.
 What a disaster of a season.

-However, even the surprising season the league-leading Bucks put together isn’t the most exciting thing to happen in their conference, as the offseason should provide more excitement to a conference looking to add star power to their rosters.
+However, even the surprising season the league-leading Bucks put together isn’t the most exciting thing to happen in their conference, as the off season should provide more excitement to a conference looking to add star power.
 Kawhi Leonard fortified the Raptors, but will he stay?
 After the Finals, will Kevin Durant and Kyrie Irving really team up with potential first overall pick Zion Williamson in New York5?
 According to statements recently unearthed in a 2017 video made while Durant was out in public6, that’s never going to happen.
-The video was recorded during the season where the Warriors had just signed him and were looking to win their first championship with Durant in the line-up, but things change fast, and a sudden shift in conferential power balance could be the driving factor to force Durant out East, as well as a large payday.
+The video was recorded during the season where the Warriors had just signed him and were looking to win their first championship with Durant in the lineup, but things change fast, and a sudden shift in conferential power balance could be the driving factor to force Durant out East, as well as a large payday.

-A vulnerable Warriors team gives the Rockets a short window to capture a Finals appearance, but unless Harden is putting up numbers similar to something he would achieve during the regular season, I don’t see the Rockets being able to overcome the Warriors at any point during that short window, giving the Nuggets the best chance after this year to pass up the Warriors as the Western Conference representative in the NBA Finals.
-It’s not to disparage good teams like the Jazz or the Thunder, but they’re just not good enough to overcome these teams, or they’re just simply lacking the firepower necessary to put up enough points to overcome a shootout with the top-four teams in the West.
-The Trail Blazers can also be included in this group, but like most fans of the NBA, I don’t take the team seriously enough to advance past the First Round, as I do have the Thunder overcoming them in six games for their upcoming First Round matchup.
+A vulnerable Warriors team gives the Rockets a short window to capture a Finals appearance, but unless Harden is putting up numbers similar to something he would achieve during the regular season, I don’t see the Rockets being able to overcome the Warriors at any point during that short window.
+This means the Nuggets have the best chance after this year to pass up the Warriors as the Western Conference representative in the NBA Finals.
+It’s not to disparage good teams like the Jazz or the Thunder, but they’re just not good enough to overcome these teams, or they’re just simply lacking the firepower necessary to put up enough points to overcome a shootout with the top four teams in the West.
+The Trail Blazers can also be included in this group, but like most fans of the NBA, I don’t take the team seriously enough to advance past the first round, as I do have the Thunder overcoming them in six games for their upcoming first round matchup.

 |Golden State Warriors vs. Los Angeles Clippers||Milwaukee Bucks vs. Detroit Pistons|